HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/validate_friendlyurl/index.md

 Learn about the validation and customization of friendly URLs for web content, including use cases and customization options.

 Friendly URLs for web content provide human-readable URLs that are easy for users to remember.
-A friendly URL points to a specific content item that is displayed on a specific portal page.
+A friendly URL points to a specific content item that is displayed on a specific DX page.
 By default, HCL Portal does not check whether a friendly URL addresses an existing content item or not.
 However, the following scenarios would benefit from validation and customized handling of invalid friendly URLs:

 -   A user mistypes a friendly URL.
--   A user clicks a saved bookmark that points to a portal page or a content item that no longer exists.
+-   A user clicks a saved bookmark that points to a DX page or a content item that no longer exists.
--   A search engine browses portal pages to update a search index.
+-   A search engine browses DX pages to update a search index.

 If you use friendly URLs for web content, you can configure HCL Portal to validate the friendly URL associated with a request.
 If you enable friendly URL validation, portal assembles a content path by appending the path information to the path of the default content mapping that is defined for the resolved page.
 Afterward, portal checks whether that content path identifies a content item that is available in the current user context.
 The friendly URL for web content is valid if the portal finds a content item.
 Otherwise, portal sends an error response.
 Using the HCL Portal Configuration Service and individual page parameters, you can customize error responses in the following ways: